 Does it include the CVD sub-chart line?

-SI Sub-chart is part of the bundle, but it is a separate add-on for the CVD indication on the bottom chart.
-Stops & Icebergs On-Chart is only the individual stops and icebergs visualisation on the main chart.
+The SI Sub-chart is part of the bundle, however there is a separate add-on for the CVD indication on the bottom chart.
+Stops & Icebergs On-Chart is only the individual stops and icebergs visualization on the main chart.

 Why do I see different Stops & Icebergs values between different PCs?

-Data Aggregation - It's the performance optimization feature.
-It allows Bookmap to operate faster, avoiding freezes and delays in data processing, but may affect indicators that rely on data microstructure accuracy.
+- Data Aggregation: This is the primary performance optimization feature.
+It allows Bookmap to operate faster and avoid freezes and delays in data processing, but may affect indicators that rely on data microstructure accuracy.
 SI On-Chart and SI Sub-Chart are examples of those indicators.
 Read more here.
 Aggregation can be applied differently on different PCs, so detection will be different too.

-Resets - There is always some difference between event timestamps on different PCs, +/- 20ms.
-It's enough to have different detections, on one PC a reset may be applied before a reset on another.
+- Resets: There is always some difference between event timestamps on different PCs, +/- 20ms.
+It's enough to result in having different detections, where on one PC a reset may be applied before a reset on another.

-Different Stops & Icebergs add-on versions - We improved the SI On-Chart and SI Sub-Chart multiple times, improved the detections accuracy and the add-on performance.
-The detections may be different because of this.
+- Different Stops & Icebergs add-on versions - We improved the SI On-Chart and SI Sub-Chart multiple times, often improving the detection accuracy and the add-on performance with each update.
+If the computers are running different versions, the detections may be different because of this.

-Why do I see different values between SI On-Chart and SI Sub-Chart?
+Why do I see different values between my SI On-Chart and SI Sub-Chart?

-First, make sure you use the SI On-Chart and SI Sub-Chart latest version.
+First, make sure you use the latest version of both the SI On-Chart and SI Sub-Chart.

 Also, note that the volume calculation logic is different in Sub-Chart and On-Chart Icebergs Indicators.
-For a more reliable comparison, configure indicators in the same way:
+For a more reliable comparison, configure indicators in the following way:

-- Disable filtering for SI Sub-Chart and set the ‘Accumulate as’ parameter to SUM.
+- Disable filtering for the SI Sub-Chart and set the ‘Accumulate as’ parameter to SUM.

-- Set threshold for SI On-Chart to 0 and select individual icebergs events only.
+- Set the threshold for the SI On-Chart to 0, and select individual icebergs events only.

 - Now it is time to zoom in and compare the volumes.
-Note that the engine works differently, and SI Sub-Chart does not include some detection events.
+Note that the engine works differently for each indicator, and the SI Sub-Chart does not include some detection events.

 Why doesn’t it include the CVD sub-chart line?
 I liked being able to read the context of the history.

 You should use the Stops & Icebergs Sub-Chart Indicator for the CVD indication on the bottom chart.
-Icebergs Indicator is only an Icebergs visualization on the main chart.
+SI On-Chart Indicator only visualizes Icebergs and stops on the main chart.

 Why don't I see any icebergs on a specific instrument on CME?

-CME does not allow using native iceberg orders on some instruments.
+CME does not allow the use of native iceberg orders on certain instruments.